Local

 About an hour later, Perry said, Merino asked her friend to pick her up, but the friend was unable to do so because they were at school.
 Her sister said this is what makes her believe Merino may be in danger.

-Skylee Merino is 5 feet 4 inches tall and weighs between 110 and 120 pounds, according to family and police.
+Skylee Merino is 5 feet 4 inches tall with dark hair and dark eyes, and weighs between 110 and 120 pounds, according to family and police.
 She has braces, and was last seen wearing a black tank top and leggings, a black shark backpack and Jordan 4 sneakers.

 Investigators said they’re working to identify the individual from Snapchat and are asking anyone with information to call Detective Daniel Powers at 954-346-1223 or email dpowers@coralsprings.gov.